Criminal History Check

 If a student applies for on-campus housing, UTSA is entitled to check the student’s criminal history record.
 If information contained in the record is used to deny on-campus housing to the student, the student will be notified.

 The College of Education and Human Development

 All COEHD prospective students in a licensure or certification program are required to acknowledge that they have been made aware of these requirements and that they have read the COEHD Criminal History Policy.
-For more information and for completing the acknowledgement form, please visit the Office of Professional Preparation, Assessment, and Accreditation in the College of Education and Human Development.
+For more information and for completing the acknowledgement form, please visit the Office of Professional Preparation and Partnerships in the College of Education and Human Development.

 In accordance with state law, the State Board for Educator Certification (SBEC) may suspend or revoke an educator’s certification or refuse to issue certification for a person who has been convicted of a felony or misdemeanor for a crime that is directly related to the duties and responsibilities of the teaching profession (Texas Occupation Code, Section 53.021).

 Some field practicum sites for the Master of Social Work may require background checks of social work students prior to placement and may require the student to obtain this report her/himself.
 The outcome of this action may result in a student being accepted or denied by the field practicum setting.
 Students may be responsible for covering the cost of the background check, depending on the agency.